HaywardMorihara/simplest-third-person-controller-example/README.md

-# Godot Third Person Controller Example (Simplest Version)
+# Godot Third Person Controller Example (Template Version)

 The purpose of this repo is to demo the absolutely minimal and simplest code necessary to implement a 3D, Third-Person game with full camera control.
 The intended audience is a game developer who is familiar with Godot, but new to 3D.